andrewt0301/hse-acos-course/docs/part1ca/03_CPU/lecture.md

        1111(15) + 0001(1) = 10000(16) -> to 4 bits -> 0000(0) == OVERFLOW

    The result of this addition is a 5-bit value.
 When we truncate it to 4 bits, we get `0000 (0)`.
-   This is an incorrent result.
-The most significant bit of the result (`1`) is outside of the 4-bit size.
+   The 5-th bit of the result (`1`) is truncated.
+The result is mathematically incorrect..

    How can we detect this? _Rule: if the sum is smaller than any of the values, this is an overflow._